Nikon D700 vs Panasonic FZ2000

 It is notable that the FZ2000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D700 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D700 (unlike the FZ2000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The FZ2000 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D700 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D700 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D700 was succeeded by the Nikon D800.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D700 and FZ2000 can be found, respectively, in the Nikon D700 Manual (free pdf) or the online Panasonic FZ2000 Manual.

 So what conclusions can be drawn?
 Is the Nikon D700 better than the Panasonic FZ2000 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.